 - Organic corn chips

-- Boneless skinless chicken breasts, about 4 or 5, depending on how many you're feeding, preferably from a farmer you know and trust to raise his chickens humanely — if you don't have a good local source for safe, healthy meat, you can order it here.
+- 4-5 Boneless skinless chicken breasts, amount depends on how many you're feeding, preferably from a farmer you know and trust to raise his chickens humanely — if you don't have a good local source for safe, healthy meat, you can order it here.
 (Tip: Make extra of this chicken and freeze some for a quick dinner another day!)

 - Chicken broth — see Bone Broth for Rookies for help OR you can buy some awesome bone broth here if you don't want to make it.